Kishore-ayn/Kishore-ayn/README.md

 - 👋 Hi, I’m @Kishore-ayn
-- 👀 I’m interested in Frontend Development & Python Development
+- 👀 I’m interested in SQL Development & Data Engineering
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on Python Developer or Frontend Developer Roles
+- 💞️ I’m looking to collaborate on SQL Developer or Data Engineering roles
 - 📫 How to reach me you can always text me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...